nickkossolapov/in-bed/README.md

 ### Deployment

 To deploy the website to [GitHub Pages](https://pages.github.com/), first fork the repo to your GitHub profile.
-Download the repo, and modify `homepage` in `package.json` with your own GitHub username: `"homepage": "http://{username}.github.io/in-bed",`.
+Clone the repo, and modify `homepage` in `package.json` with your own GitHub username: `"homepage": "http://{username}.github.io/in-bed",`.

 Then just deploy the site.